 Sometimes more aggressive treatment is needed.
 Here are some options:

 A stent is often left in the artery to help keep the artery open.
-Some stents slowly release medication to help keep the artery open.
+Most stents slowly release medication to help keep the arteries open.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.